 One of the biggest challenges to large corporations becoming more entrepreneurial is their very structure.
 Chains of command and divisions of labor designed for efficiency can actually block good ideas and discourage creativity.

-These gatekeepers have tremendous power to suppress good ideas, and the folks they oversee know it.
+These gatekeepers have tremendous power to suppress good ideas.
+And the folks they oversee know it.
 Some may think, “Why bother?
 My idea won’t ever see the light of day.”
-They wonder if their good idea will make their supervisor look “bad,” or if their supervisor would give credit to a lower staff member for something they think they should have thought of.
+They wonder if their good idea will make their supervisor look “bad.”
+Or if their supervisor would give credit to a lower staff member for something they think they should have thought of.

 How lower-level managers perceive their job security and chances for advancement may be more important in their eyes than the ultimate success of the company itself.
 What can big companies learn from small companies to get around this corporate gridlock?

-VISITS.
-In order to encourage creativity, ingenuity and imaginative solutions, schedule the owners or top execs to visit the various departments on a regular basis.
+To encourage creativity, ingenuity and imaginative solutions, schedule the owners or top execs to visit the various departments on a regular basis.
 Have them spend the day there specifically to hear new ideas and suggestions.

-EMBEDDING.
 Place equity holders in key places throughout your organization to be repositories for creative ideas.
 Because staff knows that improving the company is more important than job preservation to equity holders, they are more likely to share their ideas with them.

-COMPETITION.
 Have a contest for the best idea from each department and the best overall idea for the company.
 Make it quarterly, semiannually or annually so staff knows this is important and is encouraged to keep trying.
 Share the winners and their ideas with the entire company to reinforce this behavior.

 In Part 5, we will examine how big companies can encourage creative thinking by changing the paradigm of the legal department.